List of McDonald's products

-McDonald's is one of the world's largest fast food chains, founded in 1940 in San Bernardino, California, and incorporated in Des Plaines, Illinois, in 1955.
-Since then, McDonald's has become a household name across the world, known for selling a variety of convenience food items at thousands of locations worldwide.
-While it was under the control of Richard and Maurice McDonald, McDonald's strictly limited its menu to a few core items, but since acquisition of controlling interest by Ray Kroc, McDonald's has experimented with a number of different offerings on the menu.
-In 2007, McDonald's had 85 items on its menu; by 2013 this number had risen to 145 items.
+McDonald's is the world's second largest fast food restaurant chain.
+It was founded in 1940 in San Bernardino, California, and later incorporated in Des Plaines, Illinois, in 1955.
+Since then, McDonald's has become a globally recognized brand known for selling a wide range of convenience food items at thousands of locations worldwide.

+During the period when the company was operated by Richard and Maurice McDonald, the menu was limited to a small number of core items designed for speed and efficiency.
+After the company came under the leadership of Ray Kroc, McDonald's began expanding and experimenting with a wider variety of menu offerings.

+Over time, the number of items offered on the menu has grown significantly.
+By 2007, McDonald's reportedly had 85 items on its menu; by 2013 this number had increased to 145 items.

 Hamburgers

 McDonald's beef patties are cooked from frozen, (Note: Globally, McDonald's patties are flash frozen at the factory and remain frozen until cooked at the store.
 The sole exception is in the Contiguous United States, where 4:1 (quarter-pound) patties are cooked fresh-to-order) and seasoned with salt and ground pepper.
 This list is based on core menu items in the United States, with some additions from global and local products.